Vishnubawa Brahmachari: Biography

-Brahmachari was born Vishnu Bhikaji Gokhale in 1825 in the village of Shiravali (near Mahad in the then Thana district) as the tenth child of a Konkanastha (Chitpavan) Brahman family.
+Brahmachari was born Vishnu Bhikaji Gokhale on 20 July 1825 in the village of Shirvali (Taluka - Mangaon, District - Raigad) as the tenth child of a Chitpavan Brahman family.
 Educated in a village school for a few years, he also studied the Vedas.
-He arrived in Bombay in 1856.
+He arrived in Bombay in September 1856.
 He was the author of "The Marathi avatar of The Communist Manifesto."
 He died on a Mahashivarathri day in the Viththal Mandir in Bombay on 18 February 1871.

+Vishnubawa had established Shri Dattaguru paduka at Shirvali.
+The Vishnubuva Brahmachari Samajik Kendra has been formed to propagate the thoughts and life mission of Vishnubawa.